Carl Webb

 Carl Webb (20 March 1981 – 21 December 2023) was an Australian professional rugby league footballer who played as a and in the 2000s and 2010s.

 Webb played for the Brisbane Broncos, North Queensland Cowboys and the Parramatta Eels in the NRL.
 Webb played for Queensland in the State of Origin series, Australia at international level and also the Indigenous All Stars side.

 Background

-Carl Webb was born in Mount Isa, Queensland, Australia and was of Indigenous Australian and New Zealand descent.
+Carl Webb was born in Mount Isa, Queensland, Australia and was of Indigenous Australian and New Zealand Maori descent.

 Webb played for the Dalby Diehards in the Toowoomba Rugby League competition during the mid 1990's.
 As a teenager at 15 and 16 years of age, he would play in the Dalby first-grade side.

 Webb played for the Toowoomba Clydesdales before joining the Brisbane Broncos.

 Professional playing career

 Brisbane

 After playing for the Toowoomba Clydesdales, Webb made his NRL debut for the Brisbane Broncos in 2000 against the North Queensland Cowboys.
 The next year he made his debut in State of Origin, representing Queensland, scoring one try.
 He won the 2001 Brisbane Broncos season's Rookie of the Year award but a combination of inconsistent form and injuries saw him in and out of first grade; he eventually joined the North Queensland Cowboys for the 2005 season.